Perfume museums around the world

 “Museo Del Perfum” Barcelona, Spain

 Located at the very heart of one of the main cultural hubs in Europe, Barcelona, Museo del Perfum was opened in the 1960s.
-It houses an unusual collection of over 5000 artifacts from the world of perfumes, which makes it a must see stop for all perfume lovers.
-There you’ll find a rich diversity of perfume bottles, powder boxes and different perfume containers from Egyptian, Etruscan, Greek, and Roman origin.
+It houses an unusual collection of over 5000 artifacts from the world of perfumes, which makes it a must-see stop for all perfume lovers.
+There you’ll find a rich diversity of perfume bottles, powder boxes, and different perfume containers of Egyptian, Etruscan, Greek, and Roman origin.

 Hungry for more perfume museums?
 Here’s a list of the most famous perfume museums around the world (in alphabetical order):

 • 4711 Museum, Köln, GERMANY

 • Annette Green Perfume Museum, Los Angeles, California, U.S.A.

 • Exposition sur la Fabrication des Parfums, Saint-Georges-sur-Eure, FRANCE